Whitework embroidery is an umbrella term for needlework done with white thread on white fabric.

 The links below will take you to the relevant sections on this page.

-The term drawn thread work relates to a type of white on white embroidery where several evenly woven fabric threads are removed, and the remaining threads are grouped in clusters forming solid and open areas in a design.
+The term drawn thread work relates to a type of white on white embroidery where fabric threads are removed.
+The remaining threads are grouped in clusters forming solid and open areas in a design.

-It is also possible to remove threads in both directions and bind the remaining threads together to form a grid that can then be further embellished with stitching such as needleweaving or darning.
+You can remove threads both ways.
+Bind the remaining threads to form a grid the embellish with needleweaving or darning.
 The resulting area is known as a withdrawn ground.

 The stitches pull the threads into bunches allowing the holes formed to make the patterns.

-Pulled thread work is not as effective when worked with coloured threads as the pulled thread stitches themselves are not meant to be seen.
+Pulled thread work isn't effective when worked with coloured threads.
+The stitches should be invisible.

 Hardanger embroidery is named after the area in Norway where it originated.